andresaftari/Java-Implementation/README.md

 # Java-Implementation
+# Disclaimer!
+Please use this source code FOR EDUCATIONAL PURPOSE ONLY, not for PLAGIARISM.
+If you want to download or clone these source codes, USE IT WISELY!
+THANK YOU

 Java algorithms and implementations I learn in my university

 1. DataStructure = Added Java data structure implementations combined with object-oriented style programming